DAILY DISCIPLINE #134

 Day 27 - At the same time that trouble and hardship are promised will come opportunities to share the truth of Christ.
 These first apostles were for the most part unlearned men and they were afraid that their words under pressure would injure the testimony of their faith.
 Christ knew their inadequacies and He knows ours.
 What does he promise us?

 The Lord knew that there would be many hardships to walk through -- both then and now.
 Endurance would be needed for the job.
 What is promised to us for this endurance?

 Day 28- We can persevere in our task not because we are strong in ourselves but because Christ is faithful.

 In HIS faithfulness we can persevere and maintain our confidence.
 We can do God's will right through to the end by working in the certainty of what Christ can do through our submitted life.

 Hebrews 10: 35-39

-The Lord also had very wise advice fro those being persecuted.
-While there were some that would become martyrs for their faith this was not to be sought.
+The Lord also had very wise advice for those being persecuted.
+While some would become martyrs for their faith, this was not to be sought.
 Life is precious and there is no point in throwing ones life away needlessly.

 Matthew 10: 23a

 The Treatment the King's Messengers Can Expect - Matthew 10: 24-25

 Day 29- Being one of Christ's ambassadors is a tremendous privilege but once again Jesus is straightforward about what we can expect from others.